Capital vs revenue expenditure

 The distinction between capital and revenue can be incredibly difficult to make.
 In some cases, it will be impossible to categorically determine whether expenditure is an allowable deduction.

 In some cases, it is better to avoid drawing a distinction if possible.
-For example, where any capital element is potentially covered by the annual investment allowance, there is no benefit to be gained from spending time analysing the potential for being able to treat the expense as revenue.
+For example, where any capital element is potentially covered by the annual investment allowance or FYAs for companies, there is no benefit to be gained from spending time analysing the potential for being able to treat the expense as revenue.
 The amount of tax relief would ultimately be the same.

 The focus should be on items of expenditure which will not be eligible for capital allowances, such as certain legal expenses or extraordinary expenditure.